-Google Posts are a useful way to connect with customers, allowing local businesses to share their latest offers, events, products, and services.
+Google My Business Posts are a useful way to connect with customers, allowing local businesses to share their latest offers, events, products, and services.
 In this post, Steady Demand’s Ben Fisher explains how to use Google Posts to boost SEO and win customers – and shares his expert ideas for creating Google Posts that kick butt!

 What Are GMB Listings?